jpt/barlow/README.md

 # Barlow

 Barlow is a slightly rounded grotesk type family designed by [Jeremy Tribby](https://tribby.com).
-Drawing from the visual style of the California public, Barlow shares qualities with the state's low-contrast, DIN-like car plates and highway signs, and the neue grotesk typefaces on its busses and trains.
+Drawing from the visual style of the California public, Barlow shares qualities with the state's low-contrast car plates, highway signs, busses, and trains.
 The family includes 54 styles in three widths and nine weights, suitable for digital and print use at text and display sizes.
-Customizable weights and widths are available via variable font (GX).
+Customizable weights and widths are available via the packaged variable font (GX).

 Barlow is named after internet pioneer, EFF co-founder, songwriter, and activist [John Perry Barlow](https://en.wikipedia.org/wiki/John_Perry_Barlow), in tribute to his lasting [impact on the information superhighway](https://www.eff.org/cyberspace-independence).
 If you'd like to make a donation, please consider directing it to the [John Perry Barlow Wellness Trust](https://www.johnperrybarlow-wellnesstrust.com/).
 Barlow is a perpetually free and libre font.

 ## Download